isa-group/sphere-docs/docs/api/Pricing2Yaml/feature-evaluation.md

 Since the primary goal of the Pricing4Java is to automatically manage the access of an user to a feature, Pricing2Yaml allows to define an evaluation expression within each feature through the `expression` and `serverExpression` fields.

 The `expression` field must contain a string [SPEL](https://docs.spring.io/spring-framework/docs/3.2.x/spring-framework-reference/html/expressions.html) expression that will be used to evaluate wether the feature is available for an user or not.
-It can access the data of the user context using the `userContext` variable, while the plan's is available through `planContext`.For example, considering a user context that contains the following information:
+It can access the data of the user context using the `subscriptionContext` variable, while the plan's is available through `pricingContext`.For example, considering a user context that contains the following information:

 ```json
 {